edqx/node-smhw-client/README.md

 # node-shmw-client
 [npm repository](http://npmjs.com/package/node-smhw-client)

 node-shmw-client is a completely promise-based wrapper for the showmyhomework api.
-Unfortunately there doesn't actually seem to be any real support for the api other than for the website and for the app, so documentation is very limited other than what I could find on the networks tab on Chrome and looking around the pages.
-This means the code might be inconsistent or messy at times.

 ## Examples
 ### Getting all tasks for tomorrow